aldebaran/qibuild/doc/source/design/python/index.rst

    * :py:mod:`qibuild.worktree`

-Worktrees can be nested, although this is not recommended (situation can get a little confused if you do so)
+WorkTrees can be nested, although this is not recommended (situation can get a little confused if you do so)

 A worktree should also contain a ``.qi/worktree.xml`` configuration